-Congress removed a clause that would have pegged water rates to the U.S. dollar, and another that would have forced peasants to pay for using water from wells.
+Protest leader’s Oscar Olivera’s call for calm came not long after Congress approved legislation removing one clause that would have pegged water rates to the U.S. dollar and another that would have forced peasants to pay for using water from wells.

 Under the agreement, the government canceled the contract granted to Aguas del Tunari, an international water company pushing for the water price hike.

 Cochabamba, 350 miles east of La Paz, had returned to normal.
 But earlier Tuesday, police fired tear gas and rubber bullets at rock-throwing students in clashes that lasted for several hours in the center of La Paz, the capital.

 After fighting running skirmishes with police, the students retreated to their campuses.
 A university professor, Jaime Vilela, said 15 students were injured and about 50 were detained.

 High in the Andes, a strike shut down the mining city of Potosi, where local leaders said the government is indifferent to their economic problems.